Meet Alexis.

 All are welcome.

 At Mindfully Guided, LLC, all are welcome.
 I am committed to creating a space that is inclusive, affirming, and accessible for people of all identities and lived experiences.
-This includes individuals of all body sizes, races, ethnicities, genders, sexual orientations, ages, abilities, and backgrounds.
-I honor the diverse ways health and well-being can look and believe that everyone deserves compassionate, respectful, and individualized care.
+This includes individuals of all body sizes, races, ethnicities, genders, sexual orientations, neurotypes (including neurodivergent individuals), ages, abilities, and backgrounds.
+I honor the wisdom of your lived experience and the many ways health and well-being can look.
+You are the expert on your body, and you deserve care that is compassionate, respectful, flexible, and responsive to your unique needs.